 - Blog post formatting and scheduling

 The reason why I suggest starting out with these things is because they are SUPER easy to learn.
 And also because business owners are told that these are the things we should first try to outsource.
 They are often the easiest jobs to outsource, so (a) there are a ton of business owners out there who want to outsource this, and (b) that means it’s pretty easy to accomplish.

 If you know basic WordPress and Squarespace, and can use Hootsuite and Buffer, you are already good to go.
 If you don’t know those programs, it’s fairly cheap and easy to learn!
-Just Google “Squarespace blog post formatting tutorial,” or “Buffer scheduling tutorial” (there’s one in the Vault!) and you’ll already be on your way.
+Just Google “Squarespace blog post formatting tutorial,” or “Buffer scheduling tutorial” and you’ll already be on your way.

 There’s so much free information out there…just educate yourself and then go out there and offer it!

 How to Find Jobs That Require No Experience

 If you still don’t feel like you have any experience, don’t worry — it’s okay.
 Really.